Keyboard shortcuts

 Prints a warning:

-• If the crate had no declared license on crates.io
+• If the crate had no declared license on crates.io (none declared)

-• If no licenses were found for a crate
+• If no licenses were found for a crate (empty)

-• If the found licenses did not match those declared by the author on crates.io
+• If there were more licenses found for a crate than declared by the author on crates.io (additional)

 $ cargo licenses collect --depth 1